Starting a Business and Obtaining Financing

 There are many basic business courses offered by the Massachusetts Small Business Development Center, along with free business management counseling and business management training videos.
 Also, your local library will have books and periodicals on business and possibly some business training videos.
 The appropriate trade association and small business owners in the same industry can be invaluable sources of information concerning your specific type of business or service.

-To see a statewide listing of workshops offered by the MSBDC, visit our website at www.msbdc.org/training.
+For a statewide listing of workshops offered by the MSBDC Network, visit www.msbdc.org.

 What do I have to prove to a bank or investor in order to get financing?